mascaldotfr/CoRT/api/README.md

 The rate limits for these 2 are separated, meaning that you can issue 30 dynamic and 30 static requests per minute and per host.

-> [!CAUTION]
-> Going over the rate limit will make the official webserver abort the
-> connection without any form of info if you're still calling further the API.
-> You're grounded until the next minute + a random jitter.

 ### Other rules